Hardy Succulents Green Roofs Tender Succulents Echeveria Thyme Rustic Crafts Xeriscaping Sustainability Place an Order Trivia

 If you have mealy bugs or other insect damage, take some leaves or cuttings right away and propagate them.

-You must inspect them closely to make sure you're not propagating the problem too.
-I routinely take some cuttings as soon as I get a new plant, just in case.
-No point losing new stock by hesitating to spoil the way it looks.
+Inspect them closely to make sure you’re not propagating the problem too.
+I routinely take some cuttings as soon as I get a new plant – there’s no point losing new stock by hesitating to spoil the way it looks.

 In most cases, you can almost decimate a plant by taking the lower leaves off, and within a few weeks to months you can't even tell.

-Sometimes you'll get a plant with lots of withered leaves at the bottom which should be taken off anyway, so just take the next few for propagating.
+Sometimes you’ll get a plant with withered leaves at the bottom which should be taken off anyway, so just take the next few for propagating.

 I sometimes go so far as to behead a new succulent plant - this gives me a nice new rosette, as well as encouraging new smaller rosettes to form on the stem.